Gujarati kadhi: Popularity

 When Barack Obama visited India he was served Gujarati kadhi.
 Kadhi was included on the Chinese president's menu when he visited Ahmedabad.
-Kadhi has different varieties in India; Gujarati kadhi is different from Sindhi kadhi, Rajasthani kadhi pakoda, badi kadhi or Uttar Pradesh kadhi except that all are yoghurt-based (except Sindhi kadhi, which has a tamarind base).
+Kadhi has different varieties in India.
+Gujarati kadhi is different from Sindhi kadhi, Rajasthani kadhi pakoda, badi kadhi or Uttar Pradesh kadhi in that all are yoghurt-based (except Sindhi kadhi, which has a tamarind base).
 In Gujarat, it is served with khichdi or steamed rice.

 Preparation

 Gujarati kadhi is lighter when compared to Rajasthani kadhi.
 The curd and gram flour are turned into a liquid mixture by mixing with a few cups of water.
 Chopped green chilies, chopped ginger and asafoetida are fried in a pan on medium flame.
 After that the curd paste is mixed and heated for a few minutes and stirred.
 The kadhi is then served hot with khichdi, naan, chapati or rice.

 Ingredients

 Dahi (yogurt), gram flour, asafoetida, cinnamon powder, mustard seeds, curry leaves and coriander leaves are the main ingredients.